XavierJp/Chandelles/README.md

 - red filter (for stargazing)

 # Architecture
-The code is split in two main parts :
+The code contains two main parts :
 - a react app that handle
-- a d3 chart that plot the stars and constellations.
+- a d3Chart that plots the stars and constellations.

-The d3Chart could be esaily split from react and integrated with any other front end framework.
+The d3Chart could easily be splitted from react and integrated with any other front end framework, or vanilla js.

 D3Chart exposes the following API :